WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 1. In the PowerShell ISE window, type or copy the following commands.

 	> **Note:** Make sure to replace NNNN in the $svcname variable below with the actual hosted service name you used before or type a new name to create a new hosted service.
+Additionally, replace the **AdminUsername* parameter placeholder with a username of your choice.

 	````PowerShell
 	# Defines image name